DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Without doubt the main difference between these two is "Prophet Sid existence and non-existence".
 The world where Sid existed and Great Was has been won hundred years ago.
 The world without Sid, where we lost chance to counter attack and 30 years ago suffered a defeat in Great War.
-At that time it is highly likely that Kay witnessed phenomena of these histories being swapped.
+At that time it is highly likely that Kai witnessed phenomena of these histories being swapped.

 "Rinne, do you like this world?"